Based at both sites.

 Examination Board

-Pearson BTEC Level 3 National Extended Certificate in Engineering
+Pearson Level 3 Alternative Academic Qualification BTEC National in Engineering (Extended Certificate)

 Entry Criteria